qwaneu/qwaneu.github.io/_drafts/tdd-start-with-expectation.md

 ## Example

-Let's look at an example from our [Online Agile Fluency Diagnostic application]().
+Let's look at an example from our [Online Agile Fluency® Diagnostic application](/2020/09/25/hexagonal-frontend-example.html).
 This application support a facilitator in running a workshop with a development team.
 This is represented in the code by a concept _DiagnosticSession_.
 We would like to enable co-facilitation, so we want to add a sharing feature to the DiagnosticSession class.

 How do we start?
 First create a session?
 No, let's start with the expected outcome: a shared session is accessible for the co-facilitator: